 When hygiene is a priority, Our Bio-Pruf Stretch ceilings are the solution, specially treated, this dedicated material acts continuously to impede the development of bacteria and moulds on its surface.
 In accordance with health regulations in force, it is the perfect solution for hospitals, medical laboratories, surgeries and the pharmaceutical and food industries, clean rooms, catering services etc.

 How Bio-Pruf Ceilings work?

 A scientific laboratory, a world giant in the world of chemistry has perfected the Bio-Pruf procedure.
-It consists in incorporating a bio stabilising solution into the PVC used for stretch ceilings, which gives the anti bacterial and anti fungal qualities to Bio-Pruf Stretch Ceilings.
+It consists of incorporating a bio stabilising solution into the PVC used for stretch ceilings, which gives the anti bacterial and anti fungal qualities to Bio-Pruf Stretch Ceilings.
 Thanks to its excellent results the material has already been used for equipping large numbers of sites where hygiene is overwhelmingly important and where checks are frequent.

 Simplicity of assembly, fitting and removal is one of our stretch ceilings landmark advantages, the membrane is made to measure off site, therefore disruption during installation is kept to an absolute minimum, as soon as the ceiling is installed the area can be reoccupied as there are no drying times or unpleasant odours.
 In the event of change, the ceiling membrane can be removed very easily, the changes made, and the original ceiling can be reinstated giving back your sealed environment with the minimum of disruption.